bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 # Trie + NFA/DFA (part 3)

-TLDR: index all the metrics in go-carbon instance with trie, compile the glob queries first as nfa (then dfa during walking).
-And walking over the trie and nfa/dfa at the same time.
+TLDR: index all the metrics in go-carbon instance with trie, compile the glob queries first as NFA (then DFA during walking).
+And walking over the trie and NFA/DFA at the same time.

-More details about nfa and dfa could be found in https://swtch.com/~rsc/regexp/regexp1.html
+More details about NFA and DFA could be found in https://swtch.com/~rsc/regexp/regexp1.html

 ---